LSE's Rolet makes high-stakes move on LCH.Clearnet

 "Given the global exchange market is forming into a handful of large players, it is likely that Rolet wants to do something but it is important to remember the prime drive for any deal is value creation for shareholders," Hamilton said.

-With SwapClear -- the main clearing house for interest rate swaps, one of the largest OTC markets -- LCH has a crucial headstart over the competition.
+As the main clearing house for interest rate swaps -- one of the largest OTC markets -- LCH has a crucial headstart over the competition, a fact not lost on the world's largest exchange groups.

+"Clearing seems to be the area where exchanges think they can make their money and the LSE move on LCH looks like a derivatives play," said a senior trader in London.

-The LSE will also have to win over LCH's vast and varied shareholder base.
-LCH has 98 owners, made up of two large exchange shareholders, NYSE Euronext (9 percent) and the London Metal Exchange (8 percent), with the remainder held by a wide range of banks and brokers.
+The LSE also faces the challenge of having to convince LCH's vast and varied shareholder base to back its deal.

+LCH has 98 owners, made up of two large exchange shareholders -- NYSE Euronext (9 percent) and the London Metal Exchange (8 percent) -- with the remainder held by banks and brokers of all shapes and sizes.

-U.S. clearing house the Depository Trust & Clearing Corporation and a bank consortium led by Icap both tried and failed to buy LCH in 2009 citing problems with the diverse board and ownership structure.
+U.S. clearing house the Depository Trust & Clearing Corporation and a bank consortium led by Icap IAP.L both tried and failed to buy LCH in 2009 citing problems with the diverse board and ownership structure. ($1 = 0.702 Euros)